 Many of our fund manager clients ask us which US regulations apply when they are marketing their funds in the US or raising funds from US investors.
 We realise that navigating an often complex foreign regulatory regime can be daunting.
-We have therefore asked our Chicago-based colleague, Ross Goffi, to deliver our March briefing on the subject of the US regulations that impact managers and advisers based in Asia.
-Ross will run through the requirements and answer any questions you have.
+Therefore our Chicago-based colleague, Ross Goffi, delivered our March briefing on the subject of the US regulations that impact managers and advisers based in Asia.
+Ross ran through the requirements and answered the questions the audience raised.

 - US regulatory review and preview + SEC focus items for 2018

 - SEC Investment Adviser registration considerations – requirements, exemptions and registration/reporting process